$2.36 Billion in Sales Expected for Ryder System, Inc. (NYSE:R) This Quarter

-Brokerages expect that Ryder System, Inc. (NYSE:R) will announce $2.36 billion in sales for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Ryder System’s earnings.
+Brokerages expect Ryder System, Inc. (NYSE:R) to post $2.36 billion in sales for the current quarter, according to Zacks Investment Research.
+Four analysts have made estimates for Ryder System’s earnings.
 The highest sales estimate is $2.42 billion and the lowest is $2.26 billion.
-Ryder System posted sales of $2.15 billion in the same quarter last year, which would indicate a positive year over year growth rate of 9.8%.
-The firm is scheduled to report its next earnings report before the market opens on Wednesday, October 27th.
+Ryder System reported sales of $2.15 billion in the same quarter last year, which would suggest a positive year-over-year growth rate of 9.8%.
+The company is expected to report its next earnings results before the market opens on Wednesday, October 27th.

-On average, analysts expect that Ryder System will report full-year sales of $9.34 billion for the current fiscal year, with estimates ranging from $9.13 billion to $9.47 billion.
-For the next fiscal year, analysts anticipate that the business will report sales of $9.81 billion, with estimates ranging from $9.65 billion to $9.99 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Ryder System.
+According to Zacks, analysts expect that Ryder System will report full-year sales of $9.34 billion for the current fiscal year, with estimates ranging from $9.13 billion to $9.47 billion.
+For the next financial year, analysts forecast that the firm will post sales of $9.81 billion, with estimates ranging from $9.65 billion to $9.99 billion.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow Ryder System.

-Ryder System (NYSE:R) last posted its earnings results on Wednesday, July 28th.
-The transportation company reported $2.40 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.33 by $1.07.
-The firm had revenue of $2.38 billion during the quarter, compared to the consensus estimate of $2.22 billion.
-Ryder System had a net margin of 2.91% and a return on equity of 12.96%.
+Ryder System (NYSE:R) last posted its quarterly earnings results on Wednesday, July 28th.
+The transportation company reported $2.40 EPS for the quarter, topping the Zacks’ consensus estimate of $1.33 by $1.07.
+The company had revenue of $2.38 billion for the quarter, compared to analysts’ expectations of $2.22 billion.
+Ryder System had a return on equity of 12.96% and a net margin of 2.91%.

-The firm also recently announced a quarterly dividend, which was paid on Friday, September 17th.
-Stockholders of record on Monday, August 23rd were paid a dividend of $0.58 per share.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 17th.
+Shareholders of record on Monday, August 23rd were issued a dividend of $0.58 per share.
+This represents a $2.32 dividend on an annualized basis and a yield of 2.79%.
+The ex-dividend date of this dividend was Friday, August 20th.
 This is a boost from Ryder System’s previous quarterly dividend of $0.56.
-This represents a $2.32 annualized dividend and a dividend yield of 2.75%.
-The ex-dividend date of this dividend was Friday, August 20th.
 Ryder System’s dividend payout ratio is -859.26%.

-In related news, SVP Rajeev Ravindran sold 2,000 shares of the firm’s stock in a transaction on Friday, August 27th.
+In other Ryder System news, SVP Rajeev Ravindran sold 2,000 shares of the stock in a transaction on Friday, August 27th.
 The stock was sold at an average price of $81.40, for a total transaction of $162,800.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 3.30% of the company’s stock.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+3.30% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in R. Cullen Frost Bankers Inc. bought a new position in Ryder System during the second quarter worth $30,000.
-Dark Forest Capital Management LP bought a new position in Ryder System during the second quarter worth $45,000.
-Lazard Asset Management LLC lifted its stake in Ryder System by 71.3% during the first quarter.
-Lazard Asset Management LLC now owns 680 shares of the transportation company’s stock worth $51,000 after purchasing an additional 283 shares during the last quarter.
-Deseret Mutual Benefit Administrators bought a new position in Ryder System during the second quarter worth $56,000.
-Finally, First Bank & Trust lifted its stake in Ryder System by 17.1% in the second quarter.
-First Bank & Trust now owns 1,674 shares of the transportation company’s stock valued at $125,000 after buying an additional 245 shares during the last quarter.
-Hedge funds and other institutional investors own 87.01% of the company’s stock.
+A number of large investors have recently bought and sold shares of R. Stifel Financial Corp lifted its holdings in Ryder System by 132.0% in the first quarter.
+Stifel Financial Corp now owns 59,895 shares of the transportation company’s stock worth $4,531,000 after acquiring an additional 34,081 shares during the last quarter.
+UBS Group AG raised its holdings in shares of Ryder System by 14.6% during the first quarter.
+UBS Group AG now owns 42,525 shares of the transportation company’s stock valued at $3,218,000 after buying an additional 5,411 shares during the last quarter.
+New York State Common Retirement Fund raised its holdings in shares of Ryder System by 4.6% during the second quarter.
+New York State Common Retirement Fund now owns 378,022 shares of the transportation company’s stock valued at $28,098,000 after buying an additional 16,758 shares during the last quarter.
+Skandinaviska Enskilda Banken AB publ bought a new stake in shares of Ryder System during the second quarter valued at approximately $3,977,000.
+Finally, Envestnet Asset Management Inc. raised its holdings in shares of Ryder System by 4.9% during the second quarter.
+Envestnet Asset Management Inc. now owns 60,078 shares of the transportation company’s stock valued at $4,466,000 after buying an additional 2,818 shares during the last quarter.
+Institutional investors and hedge funds own 87.01% of the company’s stock.

 Ryder System, Inc engages in the provision of transportation and supply chain management solutions.
 It operates through the following segments: Fleet Management Solutions (FMS), Supply Chain Solutions (SCS), Dedicated Transportation Solutions (DTS), and Central Support Services (CSS).
 The FMS segment offers full service leasing and leasing with flexible maintenance options, commercial rental, and contract or transactional maintenance services of trucks, tractors, and trailers.